MIT-IR/simeon/README.md

 However, if you've taken care of the above steps but are still unable to get `simeon` to work, please open an issue.

 Further, `simeon` can parse INI formatted configuration files.
 It, by default, looks for files in the user's home directory, or in the current working directory of the running process.
 The base names that are targeted when config files are looked up are: `simeon.cfg` or `.simeon.cfg` or `simeon.ini` or `.simeon.ini`.
+You can also provide `simeon` with a config file by using the global option `--config-file` or `-C` and giving it a path to the file with the corresponding configurations.

 The following is a sample file content:

 ```sh
 # Default section for things like the organization whose data package is processed